divy-07/chess-engine/README.md

 Current rating: WIP

-The motive behind this project was to create a chess engine that can beat us the creators, rated around 1200.
+The motive behind this project was to create a chess engine that can beat us, the creators, rated around 1200.
-We expect the engine to be able to beat us in the very near future, once the engine is completely implemented.
+We expect the engine to be able to beat us in the near future, once the engine is fully implemented.
-Apart from our passion for chess, we also wanted to apply the knowledge we have gained in our Software Engineering courses to a real world problem.
+Apart from our passion for chess, we also wanted to apply the knowledge we have gained in our Software Engineering courses to a real world application.
-This includes the use of object-oriented programming, unit testing, concurrency, and other software engineering practices.
+This includes the use of object-oriented programming, unit testing, concurrency, and other software engineering principles.

-The choice of language was Java, as not only is it a nice mix between C++(speed) and Python(readability).
+The project is created using Java, as it is a nice mix between C++(speed) and Python(readability).
-But also because it is a language that we are both familiar with.
+It is also a language that we are both familiar with.

 [Back to top](#hari--the-chess-engine)